dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

   init_hour = [];
   lead      = [];

-The **init_hour** and **lead** entries are arrays of strings in HH[MMSS] format defining which forecast and operational tracks should be included.
+The **init_hour** and **lead** entries are arrays of strings in HH[MMSS] format defining which forecast tracks should be included.
 If left empty, all tracks will be used.
-Otherwise, only those forecast and operational tracks whose initialization hour and lead times appear in the list will be used.
-Note that these settings only apply to the forecast and operational tracks, not the BEST tracks, for which the initialization time is undefined.
+Otherwise, only those forecast tracks whose initialization hour and lead times appear in the list will be used.
+Note that these settings only apply to the forecast tracks, not the BEST tracks, for which the initialization time is undefined.
 Care should be given when interpreting the contingency table results for filtered data.

 ______________________